The Movie Beijing Doesn’t Want You to See | Yan Ma

 So they slowly turn you to work for them.

-This is how, you know, for the for someone doesn't have the bond on line, they can, yeah, this is how they manipulate people.
+This is how for someone that doesn't have the bottom line, they can, yeah.

-I mean, I'm not going to give away some of the plot twists, but but let's talk about unrestricted war.
+I mean, I'm not going to give away some of the plot twists, but let's talk about unrestricted war.

-Okay, of course, in this instance., I think the unrestricted war is using the virus as a weapon in effect, right?
+Okay, of course, in this instance, I think the unrestricted war is using the virus as a weapon, in effect, right?

 Again, whatever the origin was to basically, you know, affect the West in a very negative way, right?